 Tackling the Health Consequences of Homelessness, One Patient at a Time

 Homelessness continues to be a widespread problem throughout the country.
-An estimated 1.13 million homeless people were served by community health centers in 2013.
-In New York City, the number of homeless people has soared to record breaking heights, driven by the growing gap between stagnating or falling incomes and rapidly rising housing costs, along with reductions to programs providing permanent housing subsidies or support.
-A recent report by the Coalition for the Homeless, , “State of Homelessness 2015,” documents that the majority of the homeless in the shelter system in NYC are families.
+An estimated 1.13 million homeless people were served by community health centers in 2013, the most recent year for which data are available at this time.
+In New York City, the number of homeless people has soared to record-breaking heights, driven by the growing gap between stagnating or falling incomes and rapidly rising housing costs, along with reductions to programs providing permanent housing subsidies or support.
+A recent report by the Coalition for the Homeless, “State of Homelessness 2015,” documents that the majority of the homeless in the shelter system in NYC are families.
 The majority of homeless shelter residents are families (roughly 79%) and 42% are children.
 As in other areas, homelessness in New York City disproportionally impacts people of color and according to Coalition’s report, in NYC one out of 31 African American families (3.2%) and 1 out of 57 Latino families (1.8%) utilized the NYC shelter system at least one night compared with 1 in 615 white families (0.2%).
 In this landscape, health centers for the homeless provide more than just a medical visit, and serve as an essential lifeline for their patients.

 Care for Homeless, a community health center serving homeless New Yorkers, is one of several NYC CHCs at the forefront of offering healthcare and social services.
 The CHC has evolved and grown in order to best serve the unique needs of homeless people, many living in shelters or on the street, whose lack of economic resources, transportation and proper nutrition make them especially vulnerable.